Please Join us And

 Sweetland Farm, 715 Route 132, Norwich, Vermont

-Sliding scale donation of $6 to $10, includes readings and cool beverages, and pie, savory and sweet, and a souvenir pencil.
+Sliding scale donation of $6 to $10, includes readings and cool beverages, and pie, savory and sweet, a souvenir pencil, and a Poetry & Pie 2018 bookmark.
 Custom poems are offered on a sliding sale of $10 to $25.

 Didi Jackson's poems have appeared in The New Yorker, Ploughshares, The Common, and Water~Stone Review among other publications.
 Her manuscript, Almost Animal, (now Killing Jar) was a finalist for the Alice James Book Award, the Lexi Rudnitsky First Book Prize by Persea Books, and the Autumn House Press first book award.
 Didi's first collection of poems, Killing Jar, is forthcoming from Red Hen Press.
 Her chapbook, Slag and Fortune, was published by Floating Wolf Quarterly (2013).
 Currently, she teaches Poetry and the Visual Arts, 20th c.
 Poetry of War and Witness, and Creative Writing at the University of Vermont and serves as the poetry editor for Green Mountains Review.